orfeotoolbox/pyotb/doc/troubleshooting.md

-## Troubleshooting: known limitations
+## Troubleshooting: known limitations with old versions

+!!!
+Info

+    All defects described below have been fixed since OTB 8.1.2 and pyotb 2.0.0

 ### Failure of intermediate writing

 When chaining applications in-memory, there may be some problems when writing intermediate results, depending on the order the writings are requested.
 Some examples can be found below:

 #### Example of failures involving slicing

 For some applications (non-exhaustive know list: OpticalCalibration, DynamicConvert, BandMath), we can face unexpected failures when using channels slicing

 ```python
 import pyotb